planetmint/planetmint/proposals/migrate-cli.md

 Following test cases should be added
 - Set a backend other than `localmongodb` and see of it results in a valid unsupported result.
-- Set `localmongodb` as backend and execute `bigchaindb --help` and validate that only the above mentioned sub-commands are displayed.
+- Set `localmongodb` as backend and execute `planetmint --help` and validate that only the above mentioned sub-commands are displayed.